stephencoduor/omnipay-mtn-v2.0/README.md

 ## Note

 This release is scurrently unstable but will soon be released on a stable branch when the fix is applied.
-If you seek to use this package urgently, please contact author @larrytech7
+If you seek to use this package urgently, please contact author me

 ## Installation